Package swingtree

 This is useful for testing purposes, also in cases where the UI scale changes (through the reference font).

-Also see initialiseUsing(SwingTreeConfigurator).
+Also see initializeUsing(SwingTreeConfigurator).

-• initialiseUsing
+• initializeUsing

-public static void initialiseUsing(SwingTreeConfigurator configurator)
+public static void initializeUsing(SwingTreeConfigurator configurator)

 A lazy initialization of the singleton instance of the SwingTree class causing it to be recreated the next time it is requested through get(),